nasa/fprime/docs/UsersGuide/best/rate-group.md

 # Rate Groups and Timeliness

 Often embedded software must perform actions at a fixed rate.
-In a given system there are usually collections of actions that must run at similar rates.
+In a given system there are usually collections of actions that must run at the same rate.
 For example, control algorithms may run at 10Hz while telemetry collection may run at 1Hz and background tasks may be updated at 0.1Hz.
 F´ provides a mechanism to trigger time-based actions called "rate groups".
-The `ActiveRateGroup` component contains multiple output `Sched` ports that it sends a message to at a repeated rate.
-Thus components having an input `Sched` port can run a repeated action at this rate.
-Rate groups are driven by a central rate group driver and achieve their rates by dividing the incoming signal from the rate group driver.
+The `ActiveRateGroup` component implements a single rate group.
+It contains multiple output `Sched` ports that get invoked in order during each cycle of the rate group.
+Components having an input `Sched` port can run a repeated action at this rate.
+Rate groups are driven by a central rate group driver that invokes.

 ![Rate Groups](./img/rate_group.png)